 "I love using a bar of soap so I can rub the brush or sponge right onto it," says senior editor Lindsey.
 Former features editor Amanda also abides by this technique.

 Senior editor Hallie is a fan of Mary Kay's formula.
 "I spray it on paper towels and the brush, and then rub it until product totally comes out," she says.

-As for me, while I still have yet to find my holy grail cleansing formula, I'm a huge fan of Sigma's handy cleaning mat, which suctions onto your sink and has grooves for thorough scrubbing.
+As for me, while I still have yet to find my holy grail cleansing formula, I'm a huge fan of Sigma's handy cleaning mat, which suctions onto your sink and has grooves for a thorough scrubbing.
 It also doubles as a drying rack once you're done cleansing.